Toyota LiteAce: 1996–2007 (R40, R50) LiteAce van, TownAce van

 This generation was also sold as the Daihatsu Delta Van/Wagon between October 1996 and November 2001.
 The grille treatments were as per the TownAce (van) and TownAce Noah (wagon) styles.

 S-series

 2008–present (S400) TownAce van/truck, LiteAce van/truck

 The latest S400 series of LiteAce and TownAce van (S402M/S412M) and truck (S402U/S412U) was released to the market in Japan in February 2008.
 Now a badge engineered model, the S400 series derived from the Daihatsu Gran Max manufactured in Indonesia.
 A semi-cab-over-engine body continued, but now with the engine mounted underneath the front seats.
 The van offers only a standard roof (low roof), and the truck comes with a high deck.
 Toyota imports models fitted with the 1,495 cc 3SZ-VE engine and five-speed manual or optional four-speed automatic.
 Rear-wheel drive is standard (S402), with the option of full-time four-wheel drive (S412) arrived in July 2010.
+The LiteAce badge was discontinued in June 2020 in Japan, as the lineup was consolidated under the TownAce badge.